Local Water Done Well

 This is a big issue for all Councils and one we are taking very seriously to ensure a good outcome for Porirua.
 It is clear things cannot continue as they are, but the way forward has not been decided yet.

 Until changes are completed, we will continue to deliver water services through Wellington Water, the region’s joint Council controlled organisation.
-Porirua, Wellington, Hutt, Upper Hutt, Greater Wellington and South Wairarapa Councils are all owners in Wellington Water.
+Porirua, Wellington, Hutt, Upper Hutt, Greater Wellington and South Wairarapa councils are all owners in Wellington Water.

 Background

-Why reform is being considered?
+Why reform was being considered?

 • In 2016, Havelock North's water became contaminated and many people in the township fell ill, with a number of deaths.
 This sparked the Government to examine the regulatory and delivery environment for "three waters" services (drinking water, wastewater and stormwater).